mattunderscorechampion/tree-root/README.md

 There are two ways to build trees.
 From the bottom-up, starting with leaves and attaching them to a parent.
 From the top-down, starting the root and adding children.

+##Status
+This library is sill in an early stage of development.
+The first major release has not yet been made and the API has not been fixed.

 ##Prior art

 There is a [TreeSet](http://docs.oracle.com/javase/7/docs/api/java/util/TreeSet.html) and a